shreyashinde22/BlockHack/README.md

-# BlockHack – HackVerse 2025 Website
+# BlockHack
-A dynamic, Minecraft-themed website for the HackVerse 2025 hackathon organised by GDG.
+A dynamic, Minecraft-themed website for the BlockHack 2026 hackathon organised by GDG.

 ## 📌 Overview
 BlockHack is a responsive, dynamic website designed for the HackVerse 2025 hackathon.